How Your Google Ads Daily Budget Works With Ad Scheduling

 - The tips above are best applied when you’re in a competitive market and regularly hit your budget.
 If you’re having trouble hitting your budget, you might not need to be concerned with the 20% overdelivery and can therefore use a higher daily budget.

-- You can also use AdWords automated rules to set your campaign(s) to pause when they hit certain spend thresholds, but these too come with some nuances to be aware of.
+- You can also use Google Ads automated rules to set your campaign(s) to pause when they hit certain spend thresholds, but these too come with some nuances to be aware of.